codio-content/Java/.guides/content/Exercise-5-146d.md

 ## Recursion Exercise 5

 **Problem**
 Write a recursive method called `getMax` that takes an array of integers as a parameter.
-Return the largest integer in the array.
+Return the largest integer in the array. **Do not** alter the code on lines 7 to 11; this is needed for the evaluation.

 <details>
   <summary><strong>Hint</strong></summary>